-Often where an improvement is suggested children are expected to make revisions to their work.
-This is done through the use of SIT: marking which stands for Success and Improve Time.
+Often where an improvement is suggested, children are expected to make improvements/revision to their work through direction from the adult.
+This is sometimes done through the use of SIT: marking which stands for Success and Improvement Time.

-Where SIT is recorded in a child's book, the child is then expected to respond to the marking and act on the comment.
+Where SIT is recorded in a child's book, the child is then expected to respond to the marking and act on the comment in future work.
 Examples of SIT marking may be for improving a word choice, rewriting a calculation, adding additional detail to a piece of work or responding to a question.
 Sometimes a SIT comment is used to move the child's learning on with a challenge for them to try.

-Children are given time at the start of a lesson, to read and consider the written feedback the teacher has provided and respond to SIT marking.
+Children are given time during a lesson, to read and consider the written feedback the teacher has provided and respond to SIT marking.